Choosing the right turbine and electrical system components for best wind farm performance

 Foundation and bathymetry integration

-For offshore projects, bathymetry and foundation considerations can be incorporated into the evaluation of different scenarios.
+For offshore projects, bathymetry and foundation design can be incorporated into the evaluation of different scenarios.

 Financial impact comparison

-Technical choices can be connected to CAPEX, energy yield, LCOE and wider project economics, giving developers a clearer view of the business case.
+Technical choices can be connected to CAPEX, energy yield, LCOE and financial outputs, giving developers a clearer view of the business case.

 Integrated technical and economic evaluation